 - 12. February, 1619 – Neptune: Although Galileo observed Neptune, he did not recognize that it was anything other than another star.
 Observe Neptune and sketch what you see in your field of view.

 - 13. 1619 – Aurora (Optional): Galileo coined the term Aurora Borealis for the Northern Lights.
 He was mistaken in that he thought it was sunlight reflecting off of the Earth’s Atmosphere.
 Observe and sketch either the Aurora Borealis or the Aurora Australis.

-This program has a pin and certificate for those who successfully complete all of the required activities.
+This Observing Program has a pin and certificate for those who successfully complete all of the required activities.
 Once you have made the necessary observations and sketches, either send copies of them to the Galileo Program coordinator, or have them reviewed and approved by an officer of your local club.
-That officer should then send an email to the Galileo Program coordinator with the observer’s name, club, e-mail address, and mail address.
-Also send the name and address of the person to which the pin and certificate should be sent.
+Be sure to indicate if your observations were all done using binoculars and unaided eyes (Galileo Binocular Observing Program).
+That officer should then send an email to the Galileo Observing Program Coordinator with your name, affiliated society, email address, and mailing address.
+Also send the name and address of the person to whom the pin and certificate should be sent.

 A member may earn both versions of the certification, but only one pin will be issued.